 Why does the menopause affect your heart?

-Does HRT affect your risk of heart and circulatory disease?
+Does hormone replacement therapy (HRT) affect your risk of heart and circulatory disease?

 Early menopause and the heart